steipete/steipete.com/_posts/2021-01-27-supporting-both-tap-and-longpress-on-button-in-swiftui.md

     }
 ```

-## The Nuclear Option

 In our case, we really want the long press though, so what to do?
 I remembered a trick I used im my [Presenting Popovers from SwiftUI](https://pspdfkit.com/blog/2020/popovers-from-swiftui-uibarbutton/) article, we can use a `ZStack` and just use UIKit for what doesn't work in SwiftUI.

+## The Nuclear Option

+The usage is simple:

 ```swift
 LongPressButton(action: {